ecr-cluster/ecr-cluster.github.io/content/docs/how-to.md

 ### Accessing the Cluster

-**The precise details of how to access the cluster are omitted from this site, please contact us for more information.**

 The cluster can only be accessed from within the Heriot-Watt University network.
 Users wishing to use it from outside the university will need to setup an SSH tunnel (see [SSH Forwarding](#ssh-forwarding)) or use the HW-VPN (please contact us to give you